ToolJet/ToolJet/docs/docs/widgets/table.md

 Server-side pagination can be used to run a query whenever the page is changed.
 Go to events section of the inspector and change the action for `on page changed` event.
 Number of records per page needs to be handled in your query.
 If server-side pagination is enabled, `pageIndex` property will be exposed on the table object, this property will have the current page index. `pageIndex` can be used to query the next set of results when page is changed.

+When Server-side pagination is enabled, you'll be able to set three other table properties:
+- **Enable previous page button**: When server-side pagination is enabled, this button is enabled by default.
+Toggle this off to hide the previous page button from the table.
+- **Enable next page button**: When server-side pagination is enabled, this button is enabled by default.
+Toggle this off to hide the next page button from the table.
+- **Total records server side**: Set a numerical value to display particular number of records.

+### Client-side pagination

+Client-side pagination is enabled by default.
+When the client-side pagination is enabled(`{{true}}`), another property **Number of rows per page** will be shown that can be used to set the number of records per page.
+By default, the value is set to 10 and if it is disabled(`{{false}}`) then it will show all the records in the single page.

 ### Server-side search

 If server-side search is enabled, `on search` event is fired after the content of `searchText` property is changed. `searchText` can be used to run a specific query to search for the records in your data source.